 Udemy is a great Skillshare alternative because it is just as popular of a service and, in turn, also offers a large marketplace that entices many potential customers.
 The Udemy marketplace has easy-to-use navigation and a rating system, so your supporters can help boost the visibility of your business within the platform.

 Additionally, Udemy allows creators and entrepreneurs to build a wide range of content from video, text, and audio lectures to quizzes, Q&As, and more.

 Cons of Udemy

 While Udemy has a plethora of features that make it a great Skillshare alternative, it also has some oversights that will add up in the long run.
 One major problem with the Udemy platform is on the instructor side of things their mobile app is limited to mobile web (while from a student perspective they do have an app available on iOS and Android devices.)

 Another important thing to remember is that while a marketplace can be great for gaining exposure due to the wide range of users looking for courses, the algorithm isn’t kind to everyone.
 Your online courses can easily become buried amongst the thousands of other creators and entrepreneurs selling courses on Udemy.

-Mighty Networks is a new major contender in the world of online courses and a great alternative to Skillshare.
-With a Mighty Network, creators and entrepreneurs can cultivate thriving communities, memberships, and courses in one place, instantly available on the web, iOS, and Android.
+Mighty Networks ushering in a new era for independent creators who want to take ownership over their community and content.
+With a Mighty Network, creators and entrepreneurs can cultivate thriving communities,natively livestream, charge for memberships, and courses in one place, instantly available on the web, iOS, and Android.

 Pros of Mighty Networks